HerveAbdi/data4PCCAR/README.md

 ### twentyWines

 A baby example: 20 red wines (10 French, 10 American) are rated by an expert on multiple dimensions.
-Use to illustrate PCA.
+Used to illustrate PCA.

+### winesOf3Colors

+36 wines (from Argentina, Canada, and the USA) are described by a variety of variables (descriptors, chemistry, and Sensory).
+Used to illustrate PCA with supplementary variables (could also be used for two table methods such as CCCA and PLSC)

 ## Current functions